AM4283/dwm/README.md

 playerctl, pavucontrol, nerd-fonts-sans-regular-complete, nerd-fonts-mononoki, noto-fons-cjk, noto-fonts-emoji, skippy-xd-git, libxft-bgra, yajl, jsoncpp, trayer, zathura
 ```
 <a href="https://github.com/dakata1337/polybar-dwm-module/" target="_blank">Up to date polybar-dwm-module</a> (the AUR package is out of date) <br>
-The shutdown menu + background switcher + theme switcher + volume notification on up/down/mute keybindings do not work without custom scripts/images from my dotfiles
-repo (~/Pictures and ~/.config/scripts and ~/themes)
+The shutdown menu + background switcher + theme switcher + volume notification on up/down/mute keybindings do not work without custom scripts/images from my <a href="https://github.com/AM4283/dotfiles" target="_blank">dotfiles</a> repo (~/Pictures and ~/.config/scripts and ~/themes)

 Most of these listed dependencies are uneeded if your usecase does not employ these programs.
 You can always add/remove bindings/settings for your own needs.

 A compositor is needed for transparency effects!
-I recommend using picom
+I recommend using ```picom```.

 Remember to go through the config before using this build!
 ### Installation
 Run these commands in a terminal